cchen607/HonorsCapstone/README.md

 ### Information
 Code file in R Markdown used for my UCR Honors Capstone Project.
 The code was used to produce all necessary visualizations and regressions for my analysis.
 Data files necessary are stored in the `data` folder.
 The final paper, slides presentation, and poster presentation have also been included.

 Project completed for graduation with University Honors.
-Faculty-mentored by Dr. Veronic Sovero (UCR) and Dr. Bree Land (UCSB).
+Faculty-mentored by Dr. Veronica Sovero (UCR) and Dr. Bree Land (UCSB).
 Presented at the PREDOC Research Conference at the World Bank in Washington, D.C., Auguest 2025.